 We're building a community of NYC-based motorcycle photographers, promoting interchange, common events, mentorship, education and inspiring content through a monthly, off-season photo night here in the city.
 The event brings together moto enthusiasts/photographers to socialize and talk about riding and shooting ... we'll have profiled photographers speaking about their experiences, inspirations and advice, and a regular panel discussing moto-photo related topics.
-After December events will be held on one of the last two Thursdays of the month through April, with a special ride-in gallery finale planned for May.
+After December events will be held on one of the last two Thursdays of the month through April.
 December's inaugural event featured talks with Grace Roselli, Dean 'Chooch' Landry and Mike Higgins. (feature & gallery) January luminaries included John Saponara, Allan Tannenbaum and Corinna Mantlo.
 And March spotlighted filmmakers Kate O'Connor Morris, Jean Pierre (JP) Kathöfer and Demian Neufeld.

 Filipacchi in Nolita, Manhattan -- will host our fourth event, Thursday, April 25.
 This event will be ticketed.
 Doors open at 6:30 PM with the event set to start at 7 PM sharp, and running to 10 PM.